-The BC Lions have stumbled to a 1-4 start and they face a tough task this week, traveling to face a rested Roughriders squad who are also seeking their second win.
+The BC Lions have stumbled to a 1-4 start.
+This week they face a tough task, traveling to face a rested Roughriders squad who are also seeking their second win.
 Week 6 CFL Action is set for tonight!

 The Lions and Riders have combined for just 2 overs and 11 unders in BC’s past 13 trips to Regina